michael-borck/cloudcore/docs/support/employee_handbook.md

 ---
-title: Employee Handbook and Policy Quick Reference
+title: "Employee Handbook and Policy Quick Reference"
-categories:
-      - "Human Resources"
-      - "Training"
-      - "Security Awareness"
+categories: ["Human Resources", "Training", "Security Awareness"]
 ---

 This is an abridged version of CloudCore's security policy that all